Newcastle academy CCTV monitoring communal areas of toilets

 Reduce risks and make schools safer with iC2

-iC2 works with schools to provide integrated security solutions that are fit for the purpose of safeguarding pupils, teachers, support staff and visitors.
+iC2 works with schools to provide integrated school security systems that are fit for the purpose of safeguarding pupils, teachers, support staff and visitors.
 All solutions are designed, installed and maintained in compliance with all applicable codes and guidance, including those from the ICO/DPA, H&SE and the NSI.

 To find out more about how we can help you to create the safer environment that is so important for helping all your pupils to achieve more, simply get in touch today.